recordingpreservation/nrpf-website/_programs/nrpf-podcast.md

 On the pod, we share and celebrate archival audio through conversations and stories.

-If you ever wondered what it takes to preserve historic sounds, this podcast is for you.
-Come and listen to hear about the preservation of recorded sounds and the people and organizations who preserve them.
+Have you ever wondered what it takes to preserve historic sounds and audio collections?
+If so, then this podcast is for you!
+Listen to learn not only about the preservation of recorded sounds, but also the people and organizations who preserve them.

 The podcast will: